matrix-org/matrix-appservice-bridge/HOWTO.md

 You need to have:
  - A working homeserver install
- - `npm` and `nodejs`
+ - Node.js (with NPM)

-NB: This how-to refers to the binary `node` - this may be `nodejs` depending on your distro.
+Note, this how-to refers to the binary of Node.js as `node` - on some Linux distros this may be called `nodejs`.

-# Setup a new project
+# Set up a new project
 Create a new directory and run `npm init` to generate a `package.json` file after answering some questions.
-Run `npm install matrix-appservice-bridge` to install the bridge library, `request` to make sending HTTP requests easier and `matrix-appservice` to install the AS library.
-Create a file `index.js` which we'll use to write logic for the bridge.
+Install bridge library `matrix-appservice-bridge` and `request` to make sending HTTP requests easier.
+Create a file `index.js` which we'll use to write the logic for the bridge.
 ```
 $ npm init
-$ npm install matrix-appservice-bridge
-$ npm install request
+$ npm install matrix-appservice-bridge request
 $ touch index.js
 ```

 # Slack-to-Matrix
 First, we need to create an Outgoing WebHook in Slack (via the Integrations section).
-This will send HTTP requests to us whenever a Slack user sends something in a slack channel.
+This will send HTTP requests to us whenever a Slack user sends something in a Slack channel.
 We'll monitor the channel `#matrix` when sending outgoing webhooks rather than trigger words.
 Set the URL to a publically accessible endpoint for your machine, or use something like [ngrok](https://ngrok.com/) if you're developing.
 We'll use ngrok, and forward port `$PORT`.